TZstatsADS/spr2017-proj3-group5/README.md

 Four team members mentioned above contributed equally in all stages of this project.

-Jiang, Yi helped with model tuning by the end of the project.
+Jiang, Vic helped with model tuning by the end of the project.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.